-Here's a look at what we did in the classroom this week:
+Here's a look at what we are doing in the classroom:

 As always, if you have any questions or concerns, please don't hesitate to contact me.

 Have a great weekend!

 Happy Friday 5V!

 *To avoid make up dates, please try to schedule doctors appointments around these days.
 We are usually done with testing around 10:30 am.

 Here's a look at what we covered this week:

 Reading: In reading, we began looking at difference test taking strategies.
 We look at reading for a test as a genre.
 It requires different reading skills and has different demands.
 We made a list of how reading for pleasure is different from reading for a test.
 The biggest idea that students came up with is that when we read for a test, we are reading to answer questions, vs. when we read for pleasure, we are reading for entertainment.
 We talked about the different times in life when we will need to take tests (in highschool, Regents, SATs, for jobs, licenses...etc).
 We also looked at the difference between reading tests on paper and reading them digitally.
 We read a passage and answered questions on paper.
 The next day, we read the same passage and answered the same questions on the computer.
 We compared and contrasted what that experience was like, and how the two differed.
 This year, students will be taking the NYS assessments on the computer.
 This will require a different set of skills.
 My hope is that with some practice and strategies, they can make this adjustment as comfortably as possible.
 I also hope the skills we are discussing in preparation for the test are skills that they will use for all test taking in their academic future, not just for this particular test.